How to Build a Great Milk Supply

 The good news is that with some support and guidance; building your milk supply doesn’t have to be something to stress about.
 After breastfeeding three kids, including twins, I feel like I’ve learned a lot about nursing, pumping, and building your milk supply.
 I also was lucky to have some great lactation consultants coach me along the way and help me learn how to build a milk supply and produce more breast milk.

 Below are some tried and true tips to increase breast milk supply:

 1. Nurse often and on demand.

-The best advice I got as a new mom was to nurse my new baby as much as she wanted.
+The best advice I got to boost milk supply as a new mom was to nurse my new baby as much as she wanted.
 Now is not the time to worry about schedules or routines.
 Your baby is building your milk supply in those first twelve weeks, so feel free to respond to his or her cues and nurse on demand.
 If you are pumping like I had to with my twins, aim for every 2-3 hours around the clock.